Lystrup: Schools

 Two schools (Lystrup Skole, Elsted Skole), several kindergartens, after-school centres and private daycarers makes Lystrup a suburb full of childlife, and the town has seen a substantial inflow of family residents in recent years.

 Shopping

 Lystrup also provides good shopping possibilities, with several smaller, specialized boutiques along with one major, and three minor supermarkets.
-SuperBrugsen is one of the big co-operative supermarket chains in Denmark, Lystrup also have a Netto.
+SuperBrugsen is one of the big co-operative supermarket chains in Denmark, Lystrup also has a Netto.
 Lystrup also provides a local library, for all citizens of Aarhus to loan books, free of charge.

 Sports

 Lystrup also has great sport facilities, and the local club Lystrup IF offers a wide range of activities on all levels, including association football, water polo, tennis, handball, swimming, badminton, squash and basketball.

 Public transport

 Light Rail

 Lystrup serves as a hub in Denmark's first light rail network, which extends from Odder in the south through Aarhus to Grenå in the east.
 The town has two light rail stops: Lystrup Station and Hovmarken Station.
 There are departures nine times an hour, six towards Aarhus Central Station, taking 18 minutes with L1 and 32 minutes with L2.